Get

 If My Cat’s Not Embarrassed, Why Do They Respond a Certain Way?

 So, you saw your cat miss a jump, and as soon as they saw you watching, they bolted out of the room.
 Or maybe you caught your cat breaking a rule, like scratching at furniture or eating the dog’s food.
 Was your cat embarrassed when they realized you were watching?
-We don’t really know, but it’s far more likely that your cat was experiencing another type of emotion, like fear of having been caught breaking the rules.
+We don’t really know, but it’s far more likely that your cat was experiencing another type of emotion, like uncertainty, fear, or even discomfort.
 If your cat did something like miss a jump, they may have a brief moment of pain or confusion from not ending up where they thought they’d land.

 Humans tend to anthropomorphize or attribute human emotions to animals.
 When we do this, we often attribute certain behaviors that our animals perform to mean something human, when in reality, they may not mean what we think they do.
 This behavior is extremely common in humans, so it’s not unusual that we might assign complex emotions like embarrassment to our cats.